heinerigel/romy_website/content/pages/events.md

 Slug: events
 Authors: Heiner Igel

+####<small>June 2018</small> Conference on Mathematical Geophysics
+International Union of Geodesy and Geophysics 32nd IUGG Conference on Mathematical Geophysics Nizhny Novgorod, Russia, June 23-28, 2018, with special session on computational seismology organized by H. Igel and A. Ferreira, more details [here](http://cmg2018.iapras.ru/).
+<br></br>

+#### <small>April 2018</small> ROMY at EGU 2018
+Again, there will be several presentations from members of the ROMY group at the General Assembly of the EGU 8-13 April in Vienna.
+Here is an overview.

+*Orals - Tue, 10 Apr, 13:30-17:00  Room 2.47*
+**Progress in Sagnac Interferometry** Karl Ulrich Schreiber, Heiner Igel, Joachim Wassermann, Andrea Simonelli, André Gebauer, Jan Kodet, and Jon-Paul Wells, 13:30
+**The 6C measurement - laboratory experiments and engineering applications** Felix Bernauer, Joachim Wassermann, Frederic Guattari, Elliot de Toldi, Klaus G. Hinzen, and Heiner Igel, 14:45
+**Comparison of direct rotational-motion measurements and array-derived rotations during a 3D seismic-exploration campaign - the Rot3D experiment** Cedric Schmelzbach, Mauro Häusler, Heiner Igel, Frédéric Guattari, Joachim Wassermann, David Sollberger, Cédéric Van Renterghem, Alexandre Bigueur, and Johan Robertsson, 15:30

+*Poster - Tue, 10 Apr, 17:30-19:00, Hall X2*
+**Performance and capability of the large 4C ring laser: ROMY** André Gebauer, Ulrich Schreiber, Heiner Igel, Stefanie Schwarz, Stefanie Donner, Céline Hadziioannou, Felix Bernauer, Sven Egdorf, Joachim Wassermann, and Andrea Simonelli, X2.461
+**Analysis of multi-site and multi-components earthquake-generated rotational ground motion: from tele-seismic to local distances** Andreino Simonelli, Ulrich Schreiber, Heiner Igel, Joachim Wassermann, Andrè Gebauer, Felix Bernauer, Angela Di Virgilio, Jacopo Belfi, and Nicolò Beverini, X2.464
+<br></br>

+#### <small>March 2018</small> Mini-workshop in Rotational Seismology at INGV Rome
+A Mini-workshop on Rotational Seismology is being held at INGV Rome on March 16.
+Heiner Igel, Joachim Wassermann, and Ulrich Schreiber will present on recent progress of ring lasers and portable rotation sensors.
+This is complemented by presentations by ROMY collaborators in PISA as well as the PISA group working on seismic decoupling of gravitational wave detectors.
+Presentations are on [youtube](https://youtu.be/oUcVbZKRQfk).
+<br></br>

+#### <small>March 2018</small> Munich Winter School „Skience“ on 6C data analysis
+For the first time a training school will focus on the analysis of 6C ground motions.
+The workshop is organized with the group of ETH Zurich (Prof J. Robertsson and C. Schmelzbach).
+More information can be found [here]( https://www.geophysik.uni-muenchen.de/MESS/2018).
+<br></br>

 #### <small>December 2017</small> Special session at AGU
 At the AGU in New Orleans from 11-15 December we offer a special session on *GRound translation, strain, rotation: Using Wavefield Gradients for Seismic Applications* (Session ID: 23314).
 Note that abstract submission is already open.
 Deadline is  **August 2, 2017**.
 In total, the **[Romy group presents 11 contribution](../docs/AbstraktListe.pdf)** within this and other sessions.